mrcbax/ActiveAntiPhish/README.md

 # ActiveAntiPhish

-# THERE IS A BIG BATCH OF 50 KITS COMING
-Currently on upload round 3/5
 ---
 This readme is a bit outdated.
 You can read the blog post about ActiveAntiPhish for more info [https://computeco.de/2018-06-16_1.html](https://computeco.de/2018-06-16_1.html?utm_source=GitHub&utm_medium=readme&utm_campaign=ActiveAntiPhish)